aipeople/PokeIV/README.md

 **NOTICE** : Google accounts with 2-Step Verification are not supported.

 ## Setup
-After clone this project to your computer, run following commends.
+After clone this project to your computer, run following commands.
 ````
 $ cd <path_of_pokeIV_directory>
 $ pod install